 If you’re a busy lady looking for a few extra minutes in your morning, you’re in the right spot.
-Today’s all about exploring the wonders of dry shampoo.
+Today’s post is all about exploring the wonders of dry shampoo.
 I’m not intending to get into the real nitty gritty of advanced dry shampoo techniques.
 Instead, I want to share with you the results of a little experimentation and exploration I did to get my feet wet (and my hair dry, I suppose) in the world of infrequent hair washing.

 What is it and how does it work?